-The PET Center operates various PET, SPECT, and CT scanners for different research and scanning needs.
-Read more here.
+The PET Center operates various small animal PET, SPECT, and CT scanners for different research and scanning needs.

-Small animal PET scanner: A small animal PET scanner (A-PET) is operating in the small animal imaging laboratory, functionally identical to the Philips Mosaic small animal scanner.
+Small animal PET scanner: The Philips MOSAIC HP Small Animal PET scanner is available for performing PET scans.
 This system has high spatial resolution (2 mm), with high sensitivity and large transverse imaging field-of-view of 12.8 cm.
 The imaging aperture is 20 cm and the axial length is 12 cm.
 Cardiac- or respiration-gated acquisition modes are available.

-Small animal microCT: A NIH Shared Instrumentation Grant was used to purchase a small animal microCT scanner from ImTek.
-This system has a spatial resolution of < 50 mm, and provides anatomical images to complement the PET and SPECT data.
+Small animal microCT: A NIH Shared Instrumentation Grant was used to purchase a small animal microCT scanner from ImTek, Inc. This system has a spatial resolution of ~100 micron, and provides anatomical images to complement the PET and SPECT data.
 A CT scan of each animal can be performed routinely, immediately before or after obtaining the functional PET/SPECT data, to provide accurate image registration for anatomical localization and region-of-interest delineation.

 Anesthesia system: We operate an isoflurane anesthesia system (VetEquip Inc., Pleasanton, CA) specifically designed for use with small laboratory animals (rats and mice).
-The system comprises several induction boxes for the safe initial anesthesia of mice, and custom-made nose-cones for maintaining anesthesia throughout the SPECT session.
-We also monitor animals using a computerized veterinary monitoring system (Vetronics, West Lafayette, IN).
+The system comprises several induction boxes for the safe initial anesthesia of mice and rats, with custom-made nose-cones used for maintaining anesthesia throughout the PET session.
+We can also monitor animals using a computerized veterinary monitoring system (Small Animal Instruments, Inc., Stony Brook, NY).

 ||$300 per 1/2 day session